ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/Background.md

 Depth frames are captured by the Depth lens, with a resolution of 400 $\times$ 640 pixels, Its intrinsic matrix is denoted as K_depth.

 ### 3. Bespoke markers<br />
-Two 3D printed red balls with different radius that could be fitted through the shaft of da Vinci instruments.
+Two 3D printed red balls with different radii that could be fitted through the shaft of da Vinci instruments.
 These marker balls are shown in Fig 6.

 <p align="center" width="100%">
     <img width="50%" src=../Pics_for_demo/marker_Forceps_annotated.jpg> <br>